varkeychaya/intro-to-github/README.md

 # Introduction to GitHub

-This is a quick test
+This is a quick jest

 _Get started using GitHub in less than an hour._